andrewhwaller/WikiAnnotatorAPI/README.md

 If you'd like to log out and end your session, simply use the "Log out" button in the navigation bar.

 ## Contributing
+The repo for WikiAnnotator's React client can be found at https://github.com/andrewhwaller/wikiannotatorblueprint

 Bug reports and pull requests are welcome on GitHub at https://github.com/andrewhwaller/WikiAnnotatorAPI.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.